BlackPi3/har/README.md

 ## Troubleshooting

 - `ModuleNotFoundError: No module named 'src'`
-  - Run `pip install -e .` in your environment or use `python -m experiments.run_trial ...`.
+  - Run `pip install -e .` in your environment or use `python -m experiments.run ...`.
 - No data found
   - Ensure `env.data_dir` and `data.dataset_name` point to an existing folder.
 - W&B not installed